Efficient training of energy-based models via spin-glass control: Parameter update rule for RA-RBM

 where we have assumed the requirements of the models in the main text, namely that we have spin variables (i.e., $\sigma_i=\pm 1$) and that all biases are zero.

 On the other hand, when considering an RA-RBM, the ultimate parameters to be determined are the auxiliary patterns $\bm\xi^{(k)}$, with which the weights are later computed by using Eq.~(5).
-The gradient of the free energy with respect to the individual pattern neurons $\xi_j^{(k)}$ is
+In this case the function $\mathrm{get}\_\mathrm{phase}()$ is the gradient of the free energy with respect to the individual pattern neurons $\xi_j^{(k)}$, which evaluates to